Portsmouth next manager odds

 During his time at Watford however, he gained promotion to the English top flight after finishing second in the 1982-83 second division season.
 He also played in the club’s FA Cup final in 1984 where they lost to Everton, however, this guaranteed them UEFA Cup football for the consequent season where Jackett made many appearances.
 Kenny Jackett is the club’s 6th all time appearance record holder after being forced to retire in 1990.

 After retiring, Jackett stayed at Watford as he became a coach for the side, however, in February 1996 Jackett was appointed the manager.
 Jackett led the side to a disappointing 13th place finish and was therefore demoted to join the coaching staff in 1997.
-After being an assistant at Queens Park Rangers for three years, League One side Swansea City appointed Jackett as their manager in 2004.
+After being an assistant at QPR for three years, League One side Swansea City appointed Jackett as their manager in 2004.
 At Swansea City, Jackett managed to win the 2005-06 Football League Trophy and the FAW Premier Cups in 2005-06 and 2006-07.

 Kenny Jackett worked at Manchester City, Millwall, Wolverhampton Wanderers and Rotherham United before joining Portsmouth FC in 2017.
 Jackett led Portsmouth to an 8th placed finish in his first season at the club in League one which was a solid position for the newly promoted side.
 The season after, Portsmouth finished fourth but lost 1-0 to Sunderland in the playoffs on aggregate.